 OK, OK to save.

-The final configuration step is available if the Advanced Configuration option was checked, and it includes configuration options related to log file names:
+The next configuration step is available if the Advanced Configuration option was checked.
+This section includes options that are related to the MySQL log files:

-You can now open MySQL Installer from the Microsoft Windows Start menu under
+MySQL Installer is added to the Microsoft Windows Start menu under the